hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

 The problem is that after restarting orderer2 peer did not manage to reconnect to it because of backoff timeout.
 I studied the logs and made it so that we don't send Submit until the peer connects to orderer2.

+The mechanics of waiting are as follows:
+- looking for a string similar to "pickfirstBalancer: UpdateSubConnState: 0xc0006b4210, {TRANSIENT_FAILURE connection error: desc = "transport: Error while dialing: dial tcp 127.0.0.1:22005""
+- I get the address "0xc0006b4210" from the line.
+- I move the peer log cursor to the end.
+- After restarting the peer, I expect the line "0xc0006b4210, {READY".
+This is a part of the line pickfirstBalancer: UpdateSubConnState: 0xc0006b4210, {READY <nil>} - a sign that the connection is restored

 For a test this is ok, but maybe in real work it will not work.
 Then I suggest someone to modify the file `github.com/hyperledger/fabric/internal/pkg/gateway/registry.go` .
 When selecting connections orderers should check the connection status and reconnect violently if necessary.

             </td>